 Kait Carson is a probate paralegal by day and a plotter of murder by night.
 Her mysteries are set in the steamy tropics of South Florida.
 She has two series, the first features Catherine Swope, an ex-cop and current Realtor who sells high-end Miami homes, sometimes by the seashore, and always with a twist.
 The second series features Hayden Kent, a scuba-diving paralegal who seems to attract dead bodies.
 Under water, no one hears your screams.
 Catherine’s current books are Zoned for Murder and Murder in the Multiples.
 Hayden made her premier in Death by Blue Water from Henery Press in November 2014.
 Visit Kait at kaitcarson.com.

 Becky Clark is the seventh of eight kids, which explains both her insatiable need for attention and her atrocious table manners.
 She likes to read funny books so it felt natural to write them, too.
 She surrounds herself with quirky people and pets who end up as characters in her books.
 Ordinary people who are thrust into chaos, usually involving murder, are her favorite characters to write.
 She is wiggly with excitement for her newest book FICTION CAN BE MURDER, the first in her Mystery Writer’s Mysteries.
 Find out Becky’s least favorite words and subscribe to her newsletter to win cool stuff, at http://beckyclarkbooks.com/

 Liz Milliron is a software technical writer with a penchant for reading, martial arts, and tech gadgets.
 Her love affair with the mystery genre started when she was 13 and read her first Agatha Christie.
 Mary Higgins Clark’s Where are the Children? and J.R.R Tolkien’s Lord of the Rings ignited a passion for creating her own stories.
-She is the author of The Laurel Highlands Mysteries, the first of which–Root of All Evil–will be released in August 2018 by Level Best Books.
+She is the author of The Laurel Highlands Mysteries, the first of which, Root of All Evil, was released August 14, 2018 by Level Best Books.
 Her short fiction has appeared at Mysterical-e, and in several anthologies including the Anthony-winning Blood on the Bayou and Mystery Most Historical.
 She is also the author of the Hero’s Sword middle-grade fantasy series as M.E.
 Sutton.
 Visit her at lizmilliron.com, find her on Facebook, or follow her on Instagram.